 - Backing up into another car or object

 Collision insurance is a great peace of mind if you worry about accidents.
 Even if another driver isn’t involved in a crash, your vehicle is still covered.
-It also means you won’t have to keep extra cash in your savings account in case of a car crash because the policy will cover damages.
+It also means you won’t have to take out a personal loan with no credit check in case of a car crash because the policy will cover damages.

 After an accident, collision plans allow policyholders to have their repairs completely covered.
 Oddly enough, that sometimes means your car’s overall “health” and value can increase after a crash.